 Mangas school house (for lack of a better title, I cant find any info on it), alas, a crumbling adobe and stone building for whom the bell no longer tolls.

 No mention of the Mangas Mountains can be complete without a warm salute to the great wilderness and conservation advocate, Aldo Leopold.
 His first field assignment was as an “Assistant Forester” in the Apache National Forest from 1909-1911.
-This quote is in reference to nearby Escudilla Mountain, third highest peak in Arizona and just 50 miles west of Mangas, where one of the last grizzly bears in Arizona was reportedly killed in the 1930’s.
+The following quote is in reference to nearby Escudilla Mountain, third highest peak in Arizona and just 50 miles west of Mangas, where one of the last grizzly bears in Arizona was reportedly killed in the 1930’s

 Shadows all around me, bright sunshine upon distant mountaintops,view looking not sure where, from FR 214 a few miles south of the Mangas school house.